NVIDIA/elements/README.md

 - `/projects/elements-react` - Elements React library for React compatibility/support
 - `/projects/testing` - A set of testing utilities for Lit based Web Components.
 - `/projects/themes` - Elements Theme library: provides a set of supported themes for Element based projects
+- `/projects/styles` - Elements Styles library: provides a set of CSS utilities for layout and typography

 ## Development